Women who have a hard time with self-love will display these 8 behaviors (without knowing it)

 Have you ever felt weird or lonely just hanging out by yourself?
 It can feel kind of awkward, right?
 But here’s a little secret: being able to enjoy your own company is a huge sign of self-love.

 Women who find it hard to love themselves might not like spending time alone.
 They might feel restless, bored, or even sad when they’re not around other people.
-It’s like they need constant company to avoid listening to their thoughts or facing how they feel about themselves.
+It’s like they need a constant company to avoid listening to their thoughts or facing how they feel about themselves.

 Learning to enjoy your own company means getting comfortable with who you are when no one else is around.
-It’s about finding joy in solitude—maybe reading a book, drawing, dancing like nobody’s watching, or just sitting quietly and thinking cool thoughts.
+It’s about finding joy in solitude, maybe reading a book, drawing, dancing like nobody’s watching, or just sitting quietly and thinking cool thoughts.

 If you’re not there yet, don’t worry.
 It’s another part of the journey to loving yourself more.
 Start with small moments of doing things you love alone, and watch how your self-love grows.